Vishmitashetty/MovieBrowse/README.md

 For each feature we maintained different module and used storyboard and xib's to create UI

-1. Home -> This module includes movie list
+1. Home: This module includes movie list
-3. Details -> This module includes synoypsis, similar movie, customer review, cast and crew details
+3. Details: This module includes synoypsis, similar movie, customer review, cast and crew details
-4. Customer Reviews -> This module includes customer review screen
+4. Customer Reviews: This module includes customer review screen
-5. Movie Search -> This module includes movie search and also support offline recent search
+5. Movie Search: This module includes movie search and also support offline recent search
 6. Helper: This module includes Constants, UIKit and Foundation Kit extension

 ## Unit test coverage (~ 48%)